-- Environmental and cultural heritage sensitivities; - Land use, sensitive receptors and least impact to affected landholders; - Alignment with existing easement and gas infrastructure; - Pipeline length; - Accessibility for construction and future operations;
+- Environmental and cultural heritage sensitivities; - Land use, sensitive receptors and least impact to affected landowners and occupiers;

+- Alignment with existing easement and gas infrastructure; - Pipeline length; - Accessibility for construction and future operations; and - Operability.

-The preferred route for the proposed HUGS pipeline will run from the North Paaratte Production Station (NPPS) via the North Paaratte wellsite to the new MFCT wellsite location.
-The proposed HUGS Pipeline route is shown in Figure 2.
+The preferred route for the proposed HUGS Pipeline will run from the North Paaratte Production Station (NPPS) via the North Paaratte wellsite (NP4/5) to the new MFCT wellsite location.
+The proposed HUGS Pipeline route is shown in Figure 3.

 The proposed pipeline route to MFCT from NPPS was considered favourable to the alternative of the extension from the existing Wallaby Creek wellsite primarily for operational reasons.
-A new pipeline will debottleneck flow from existing North Paaratte wells that are currently constrained by the existing DN150 gathering line that currently connects these wells to the existing gathering line network back to the Iona Gas Plant.
+A new pipeline will debottleneck flow from existing North Paaratte wells that are currently constrained by the existing DN150 gathering line that currently connects these wells to the existing gathering line network back to Iona.

-Other options for the pipeline were considered as part of the route assessment process which considered constraints and assessment criteria including visual impacts, social receptors issues and potential construction phase noise and air quality impacts.
+Other options for the pipeline were considered as part of the route assessment process which considered constraints and assessment criteria including visual impacts, social receptor issues and potential construction phase noise and air quality impacts.

-The proposed pipeline route has been selected following environmental surveys and desktop cultural heritage studies.
-The proposed route minimises impact on native vegetation and Lochard is undertaking a complex assessment to avoid impacts on any areas of cultural heritage.
+The proposed pipeline route has been selected following environmental surveys and cultural heritage studies.
+The proposed route minimises impact on native vegetation and Lochard Energy is undertaking a complex assessment to avoid impacts on any areas of cultural heritage.